 - To assemble, you'll use royal icing to "glue" a side panel to the back panel.
 Stand up a side panel in the line of royal icing you traced along its base.
 Apply a generous amount of icing to the vertical edge that will touch the back panel.

 - Stand up the back panel in the line of royal icing you traced along its base, so the back panel and and the side panel meet and are held together by icing .
 Hold in place until the icing firms up.
+(You can use a hair dryer on the "cool" setting to help speed things along.)
 Use cans and cartons to support the panels while they dry.

 - Attach the second side panel to the back panel as in step 4, and support it until it firms up.
 Attach the front panel.
 Use cans and cartons to support the panels until they dry completely; overnight is ideal, but depending on temperature and humidity, your royal icing might dry faster.